LogicTronixInc/Kria-Prophesee-Event-VitisAI/Vivado-Vitis/README.md

 # VIVADO and Vitis Platform

 1. **Vitis Platform and Overlay**
-This directory consists of Vitis flow design resources as Vitis Hardware Platform, Platform file (usable platform), DPU and Accelerator Overlay files.
+This directory consists of Vitis flow design resources as Vitis Hardware Platform, Platform file (usable platform), DPU and Accelerator Overlay files.\
+The readily available this Kria-Ubuntu application uses the Vitis-flow of DPU+MIPI design files.

 2. **VIVADO DPU TRD**
 Initially we created DPU-TRD based in Prophesee VIVADO MIPI Pipeline for Camera capture. \